signetlabdei/ns3-IAB/README.md

 sudo apt install g++ python3 python3-dev pkg-config sqlite3 cmake
 ```

-If you wish to run a batch of simulations with multiple parameters (which is usually the case), the [SEM execution manager](https://github.com/signetlabdei/sem), Numpy and Matplotlib are required as well:
+If you wish to run a batch of simulations with multiple parameters (which is usually the case), the [SEM execution manager](https://github.com/signetlabdei/sem), `Numpy` and `Matplotlib` are required as well.
+They can be installed via:

 ```bash
 python3 -m pip install sem numpy matplotlib